frederic-perez/AmE-dictionary/data/dictionary.md

 __esoteric__ _adj_
 __espadrilles__ _n_
 __espalier__ _n_ _Espalier fruit trees._
-__esplanade__ _n_ A flat open stretch of pavement or grass, especially one designed as a promenade along a shore.
+__esplanade__ _n_ :two: A flat open stretch of pavement or grass, especially one designed as a promenade along a shore.
 __espouse__ _v_ :three::hammer: (espousing) _Espousing warm ties with Russia._
 __espresso__ _n_ :two::pencil2: A strong coffee prepared by forcing live steam under pressure, or boiling water, through ground dark-roast coffee beans.
 The word itself comes from the Italian _caffè espresso_, which roughly means pressed coffee.
 Though espresso is also known for its bold, bitter flavor, it actually has less caffeine than a cup of drip coffee, contrary to popular belief.
 __esprit de corps__ _n_ A common spirit of comradeship, enthusiasm, and devotion to a cause among the members of a group.